Juan-Jones/earnonlinemoney/content/blog/get-paid-on-twitch.md

 ### 2. Twitch Partner Program

-For streamers who’ve built a substantial following, the Twitch Partner Program offers even more benefits.
+For streamers who’ve built a substantial following, the [Twitch Partner Program](https://www.twitch.tv/p/partners/) offers even more benefits.
 Partners receive the same monetization options as Affiliates but with improved revenue splits and additional perks like ad revenue sharing.

 #### Ad Revenue

 Twitch Partners can earn from pre-roll and mid-roll ads.
-While ad revenue might not be substantial for smaller streamers, popular streamers with large audiences can see meaningful returns.
+While [earning ad revenue]({{< relref "ad-revenue-strategies" >}}) might not be substantial for smaller streamers, popular streamers with large audiences can see meaningful returns.

 ### 3. Donations and Tips